vuoz/cygnus-xiao-ble/Readme.md

 This is the final assembled version
 ![assembled](./imgs/assembled_cygnus.png)

+### Dongle
+If you want to use a dongle with this keyboard please take a look at this branch: [dongle branch](https://github.com/vuoz/cygnus-xiao-ble/tree/dongle)

 ### Modifying the firmware
 1. Fork the repo
 2. Clone the repo to your computer